European Court of Justice: President

-The President of the Court of Justice is elected from and by the judges for a renewable term of three years.
+The president of the Court of Justice is elected from and by the judges for a renewable term of three years.
 The president presides over hearings and deliberations, directing both judicial business and administration (for example, the time table of the Court and Grand Chamber).
-He also assigns cases to the chambers for examination and appoints judge as rapporteurs called 'Judge-Rapporteur' (reporting judges).
-The Council may also appoint assistant rapporteurs to assist the President in applications for interim measures and to assist rapporteurs in the performance of their duties.
+He also assigns cases to the chambers for examination and appoints judge as rapporteurs called Judge-Rapporteur (reporting judges).
+The Council may also appoint assistant rapporteurs to assist the president in applications for interim measures and to assist rapporteurs in the performance of their duties.

 Vice-President

 The post of vice-president was created by amendments to the Statute of the Court of Justice in 2012.
-The duty of the Vice-President is to assist the President in the performance of his duties and to take the President's place when the latter is prevented from attending or when the office of president is vacant.
-In 2012, judge Koen Lenaerts of Belgium became the first judge to carry out the duties of the Vice-President of the Court of Justice.
-Like the President of the Court of Justice, the Vice-President is elected by the members of the Court for a term of three years.
+The duty of the vice-president is to assist the president in the performance of his duties and to take the president's place when the latter is prevented from attending or when the office of president is vacant.
+In 2012, judge Koen Lenaerts from Belgium became the first judge to carry out the duties of the vice-president of the Court of Justice.
+Like the president of the Court of Justice, the vice-president is elected by the members of the Court for a term of three years.

-Advocates General
+Advocates general

-The judges are assisted by eleven Advocates General, whose number may be increased by the Council if the Court so requests.
+The judges are assisted by eleven Advocates general, whose number may be increased by the Council if the Court so requests.
 The Advocates General are responsible for presenting a legal opinion on the cases assigned to them.
 They can question the parties involved and then give their opinion on a legal solution to the case before the judges deliberate and deliver their judgment.
-The intention behind having Advocates General attached is to provide independent and impartial opinions concerning the Court's cases.
-Unlike the Court's judgments, the written opinions of the Advocates General are the works of a single author and are consequently generally more readable and deal with the legal issues more comprehensively than the Court, which is limited to the particular matters at hand.
+The intention behind having advocates general attached is to provide independent and impartial opinions concerning the Court's cases.
+Unlike the Court's judgments, the written opinions of the advocates general are the works of a single author and are consequently generally more readable and deal with the legal issues more comprehensively than the Court, which is limited to the particular matters at hand.

-The opinions of the Advocates General are advisory and do not bind the Court, but they are nonetheless very influential and are followed in the majority of cases.
-In a 2016 study, Arrebola and Mauricio measured the influence of the Advocate General on the judgments of the Court, showing that the Court is approximately 67% more likely to deliver a particular outcome if that was the opinion of the Advocate General.
-As of 2003, Advocates General are only required to give an opinion if the Court considers the case raises a new point of law.
+The opinions of the advocates general are advisory and do not bind the Court, but they are nonetheless very influential and are followed in the majority of cases.
+In a 2016 study, Arrebola and Mauricio measured the influence of the advocate general on the judgments of the Court, showing that the Court is approximately 67% more likely to deliver a particular outcome if that was the opinion of the advocate general.
+As of 2003, advocates general are only required to give an opinion if the Court considers the case raises a new point of law.

-According to Article 255 TFEU the judges and advocates-general are appointed by common accord of the governments of the Member States after consultation of a panel responsible for assessing candidates’ suitability.
+According to Article 255 TFEU the judges and advocates-general are appointed by common accord of the governments of the member states after consultation of a panel responsible for assessing candidates’ suitability.